MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 the PHY.

 The file ethernet/fifo.vhd contains a wrapper for the Xilinx primitive.
-It is usually a good idea to create wrappers around primitives, because it makes it possible to choose more descriptive port names and improved error handling.
+It is usually a good idea to create wrappers around vendor-specific primitives, because it makes it possible to migrate the design to other boards later.
+Additionally, it gives us the option to choose more descriptive port names and improved error handling.
 Note how the fifo has two different clocks, one for the write port and one for the read port.

 Note how the write side has a wr\_afull\_o port.
 It is up to the user not to write any more data to the fifo, when this signal is asserted.
 However, if it